harmony-one/x/progress/nagesh-mishra.md

+2023-10-31 Web: I have created a one-page document on Component and End-to-End Testing for the Speech Recognition System, and provided support to Artem and Sergey in their task.

 2023-10-31 Tue: Added a new MP3 file and fixed playback issues.
 Assisted Sergey with UITest challenges.

 2023-10-30 Mon: Implemented audio interruption for the "Random Fact" button during GPT's speech playback.Fixed the app-breaking issue caused by spamming the "Press to Talk" button.
 Generated a TestFlight build labeled as version 0.8.2(7).
 Continuing with the remaining unit tests as listed.